xxrobone/framew_assingment3_week3_cme/README.md

 ## Assignment 3 (Frameworks)

+A tribute to our dear member sven forshell who passed in 2016 and was the designer and developer for the original website of massdestruction (popping and locking group)

 ### Rebuilding of design from an old crew website

 So I changed my mind, I can add some interactive to it because its a part of the assignment